kosoegawa/HATS/README.md

 # Introduction

-HLA Allele To Serotype (HATS) was developed with Perl 5.10 on CentOS 7.
-The program was developed using the reference sequences based on IPD-IMGT/HLA Database release version 3.38.0.
+HLA Allele To Serotype (HATS) was updated with perl 5, version 26, subversion 3 (v5.26.3) on Red Hat Enterprise Linux 8.6.
+The program was updated using the reference sequences based on IPD-IMGT/HLA Database release version 3.54.0.

 ## Installation
 Download HATS directory in a Linux computer